fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 8: The fat enemy
-Do you think fat is bad?
-Most of us would answer a qualified no at best and a resounding YES! at worst.
+Is fat bad?
+Of course not, but to say it's controversial within dietary advice is a huge understatement.
 Why is this?
 This week examines how the idea of fat and fat bodies became something to avoid.
 Given the midterm-ness of this week, we're not doing individual reading responses, just a weekly learning reflection that ties everything together.

 ### Mon 10/5
 - Helen Zoe Veit, *Modern Food, Moral Food*, Chapter 7: The Triumph of the Will: The Progressive Body and the Thin Ideal, 157--80.